- Doctors & Departments

-The core curriculum of the residency program includes all subject matters indispensable for the development of a competent pediatric dentist.
+The core curriculum of the residency program includes all subject matters that are indispensable for the development of a competent pediatric dentist.
 They range from educational experiences that enhance critical and independent thinking to practical clinical skills, as well as accurate and effective communication with physicians, dental colleagues and parents.